19th May 2016

 We are introduced to the 1956 film, translating as ‘The Wonder Striker’, a football based political satire about a pen salesman who gets mistaken for legendary Hungarian striker Ferenc Puskas.
 Developed during the relatively early stages of the Soviet Union’s 45 year post-war occupation of Hungary, the film focuses on themes of censorship and revolution.

-Indeed less than two weeks after an uprising saw 400,000 people line the streets of Budapest (many waving their national flag with the imposed USSR insignia removed), the film was due to be premiered at the local Corvin Theatre on 4th November 1956; however on that very day, due to British and American power being diverted in the direction of the Suez Crisis, Soviet troops stormed the capital and fierce fighting broke out on the streets.
+Indeed less than two weeks after an uprising saw 400,000 people line the streets of Budapest, the film was due to be premiered at the local Corvin Theatre on 4th November 1956; however on that very day, due to British and American power being diverted in the direction of the Suez Crisis, Soviet troops stormed the capital and fierce fighting broke out on the streets.
 Rather than a venue for an inaugural film screening, the theatre became a stronghold for the Hungarian resistance.

 As the show’s secrets are gradually revealed, a clever meta-narrative emerges as the subtitles of the film change to make the characters ponder the film’s destiny and reflect on the fate of Pearson’s family.
 There’s a nice poetic touch when a comparison is drawn between the oppressive censorship of the Soviets and the censorship of “compassion and discretion” when Pearson cuts off her grandmother’s interview to spare her deceased grandfather from criticism.
 The show also touches on the central theme of Sarah Polley’s wonderful 2012 documentary ‘Stories We Tell’: That total truth, marginally eroded by time and subjectivity, lies absolute somewhere within a myriad of varying personal recollection.